nathan00pdl/java-clojure-performance-analyzer/README.md

 ```

 #### 9. Repeat for Other Implementations
-Repeat steps 3-8 for each implementation, changing the scenario in CompoundInterestSimulation.java and the argument to collect-metrics.sh.
+Repeat steps 3-8 for each implementation, changing the scenario in `CompoundInterestSimulation.java` and the argument to `metrics-collection.sh`.

 ### Verify Results
 ```bash